artiso-solutions/samples/LiveUpdate/Readme.md

 ###LiveUpdate Example
-This sample is to get a vision for live update of a production environment, to get a vision how devOps can be used in production secnario, to get feedback to the idea.
+This sample is to get a vision for live update of a production environment, to get a vision how devOps can be used in production scenario, to get feedback to the idea.

 In our production scenario we have a conveyor that transport pieces of different size and count the